What is E10 fuel and is my taxi compatible?

 What is E10 fuel?

 Since September 2021, E10 has become the standard grade of petrol available on the UK’s garage forecourts.
 It’s called E10 because it’s made by blending 90% regular unleaded petrol with 10% ethanol.
-In comparison, the previous E5 standard petrol contained up to 5% ethanol, with the other 95% being regular unleaded petrol.
+In comparison, the previous E5 standard petrol grade contained up to 5% ethanol, with the other 95% being regular unleaded petrol.
 Meaning the new motor fuel now contains less carbon and more ethanol than fuel previously on sale.
 The increased proportion of ethanol now brings UK fuel more in line with our European neighbours France, Germany and Belgium.

 If you don’t already know, ethanol is an alcohol-based fuel manufactured from the fermentation of a range of plants, including sugar beet, corn, and wheat.
 In countries such as Brazil and the US, fuels with an even higher ethanol content (up to 100%) are available.